adbt-lang/adbt/README.md

 ### 🥊 Actions

 Actions allow you to invoke a certain function when executing a certain statement.
+Multiple actions can be applied to a supported statement.

 Two statements are currently supported: